 Who says trains can’t go uphill?
-Mount Washington’s Cog Railway has been doing it for 150 years, and it’s time to celebrate.
+Mount Washington’s Cog Railway in New Hampshire has been doing it for 150 years, and it’s time to celebrate

 The view from the top of Mount Washington has always been worth a visit.
 On a clear day, you can see the Atlantic Ocean on one side and Canada on the other.
 But the Mount’s elevation – at 6,288 feet, it’s the Northeast’s highest peak – and its reputation for rapid-onset bad weather make the trek daunting.

 Since proverbially, trains cannot go uphill, running a rail line to the top of the Mount and back down again may not seem like a viable solution, but in 1869, Sylvester Marsh designed and built a cog railway that became the world’s first mountain-scaling train ride.
 Some scoffed, saying that one might as well build a railway to the moon.
 But they were quickly proved wrong, as the mighty rack-and-pinion track system provided more than enough grip to haul the locomotive and all its cars upward.

 And the Mount Washington Cog Railway is still going strong today.

 The Cog Railway Experience

 The Cog, as it’s affectionately known, is one of New Hampshire’s top tourist draws.
 It can simultaneously deliver stunning scenery, an interesting living-history lesson, and an unforgettable experience.